 HTTP vs. HTTPS

 In the earlier days of the internet, you might recall seeing just HTTP in the URL for most websites.
-Although HTTPS was released in 1995, it wasn’t widely used until recently.
+Although HTTPS was released in 1995, it wasn’t widely used until the 2010s.

-Nowadays, more than half of the websites on the internet are encrypted, meaning they include HTTPS.
+Nowadays, more than 46 million websites on the internet are encrypted, meaning they include HTTPS in the URL.
 HTTP means the website is not encrypted which makes it easier for hackers to compromise a website.
 Security certifications like SSL were once more expensive, but the importance of protecting user data (and by extension, visitor trust) has led many established platforms to offer website owners SSL certificates for free.

 Plus, switching to HTTPS is beneficial for websites, as Google and other search engines prioritize encrypted websites in search rankings.

 So what exactly are you supposed to do if you come across a “Your Connection is Not Private” error on another website or your own?
-Now that you understand what this error means, you can try some of the below steps to fix this issue.
+The steps below will walk you through exactly how to fix this issue.

 How to Fix “Your Connection Is Not Private’’